eightsmile/cfa/cfa level III/CME/CME.md

     - **Step 2:** Fully Seperate: $\phi = 0$ , and because of fully seperation, asset classes are not and cannot be diversified, so $\rho = 1$, so $RP_{seperated} = r_i - r_f = \sigma _m SR_m$
     - **Step 3**: True RP is the weighted average, $RP = \phi RP_{I} + (1-\phi )RP_S$
     - **Step 4**: $r_i = r_f + RP$

+Sample Text:

+- All else being equal, the Singer–Terhaar model implies that when a market becomes more globally integrated (segmented), its required return should decline (rise).
+As prices adjust to a lower (higher) required return, the market should deliver an even higher (lower) return than was previously expected or required by the market.
+Therefore, the allocation to markets that are moving toward integration should be increased.
+If a market is moving toward integration, its increased allocation will come at the expense of markets that are already highly integrated.
+This will typically entail a shift from developed markets to emerging markets.
+- If hot money flows out, then CB is likely to sell foreign currency to limit domestic currency depreciation.
+So, CB sell foreign currency for domestic currency (卖外汇买本币，本比增加), （然后用买了的本比，买本国bond，叫 sterilise）buy domestic govenment bond (provide liquidity) => impact on both bank reserves and interest rates.
+- the Composition of each country's currency portfolio. 外国人持有本币的形式，如果持有的 equity 那么比较好，但是 持有 domestic debt 不好，因为如果本国还不上钱，那么 主权违约。**supportive of the currency**: Public debt is less supportive because it has to be serviced and must be either repaid or refinanced, potentially triggering a crisis.
+Some types of flows and holdings are considered to be more or less supportive of the currency.
+Investments in private equity represent long-term capital committed to the market and are most supportive of the currency.
+Public equity would likely be considered the next most supportive of the currency.
+Debt investments are the least supportive of the currency.

 ###  Real Estate